arefin5/arefin5/README.md

 -->

 ### Hi there 👋, my name is Arefin Talukder
-#### I am a webdeveloper
+#### I am a web developer & devops expert
 ![I am a webdeveloper](https://scontent-nrt1-1.xx.fbcdn.net/v/t1.6435-9/133526836_2698664160374074_7683281515060018194_n.jpg?_nc_cat=102&ccb=1-5&_nc_sid=19026a&_nc_ohc=e10jSkvJlaEAX-LYVuI&_nc_ht=scontent-nrt1-1.xx&oh=dfa96fa84cfe76347c180a18dd57864f&oe=6173890E)

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: REACT / JS / HTML / CSS/ PHP /PYTHON
+Skills: Mern /Javascript /Fron End /Back End /Devops

-- 🔭 I’m currently working on React project
+- 🔭 I’m currently working on devops  project
-- 🌱 I’m currently learning React
 - 💬 Ask me about Web development